vdice/textToBase/README.md

 _**This app is live!** It has been deployed via Heroku and can be seen  [**here**](https://text-to-base.herokuapp.com)._

-_A website for translating text to a base between 1 and 16.
-Useful for creating coded messages, art or artfully coded message codes!
+_A website for translating text to its base representation, using icons, between 1 and 16.
+Useful for creating coded messages, art or artfully-coded message... art!
 Currently transportation icons are being used for the base representation - perhaps later iterations will feature user-supplied icons!_

 ## Setup